 We will select the SD Card.

-After confirmed that ESXi 5.5 is in this Volume, we just select the Volume and click Enter and continue with the upgrade.
+After confirming that ESXi 5.5 is in this Volume, we select the Volume and click Enter and continue with the upgrade.

-After the installation recognize that is a previous ESXi installation on that volume we have the option to do a fresh install(will format and do a clean install), or just select the Upgrade option.
+After the installation recognise that is a previous ESXi installation on that volume we have the option to do a fresh install(will format and do a clean install), or select the Upgrade option.
 In our case we are upgrading, so lets just select Upgrade and continue.

 Confirm pressing F11 and continue.

 After the Upgrade process will start and Finish